The Australian Women's Weekly: Editors

 In July 2017, Nicole Byers was appointed Editor-in-Chief.

 News editors included Les Haylen (from 1933) and Dorothy Drain (from 1958).
+Nicole Byers stepped down from the role in October 2023 and was replaced by Sophie Tedmanson.

+Being editor of The Weekly is often lauded as one of the most prestigious roles in Australian media.

 Recipes and cookbooks

 The Australian Women's Weekly Test Kitchen (then known as the Leila Howard Test Kitchen) was established just after World War I. From 1965, it continued to be on the same site of the Australian Consolidated Press (ACP) building (corner of Park and Castlereagh Streets) in Sydney.
 The Test Kitchen's first 'Best Ever' recipes compilation was published in 1976, collating the most-requested recipes from the issues of the Weekly.
 The cookbook sold out in days and had many reprints.

-The Test Kitchen had a team of 16 people in 2006, composed of chefs, home economists, food editors and support staff.
+The Test Kitchen had a team of 16 people in 2006, comprising chefs, home economists, food editors and support staff.

 In 2012, ACP was sold to Bauer Media Group.
 The Test Kitchen triple-tests recipes which are then published in the magazine, as well as Woman's Day and the AWW cookbooks.
 Surveys have shown that over 90 per cent of readers buy the magazine for the recipes.